Sedley Baptist Church

 SECTION 1.
 REGULAR BUSINESS MEETINGS

-B. At the Conference all minutes from the preceding Quarter will be presented by the Church Clerk, followed by reports from the Treasurers, Finance Committees, Sunday School Director, WMU Director, Elected Committees and other organizations of Special Committees.
+B. At the Conference all minutes from the preceding Quarter will be presented by the Church Clerk, followed by reports from the Treasurers, Finance Committees, Sunday School Director, WMU Director, Elected Committees and other organizations or Special Committees.
 All Church business shall be transacted at this business meeting.
-Minutes of the meeting will be made available to the church within a few weeks after the conference.
+Minutes of the meeting will be made available to the church within a month after the conference.

 C. The Chairman of Deacons will preside as the Moderator for the Conference.
 In his absence, the Vice-Chairman of Deacons will preside.
 In both their absences, the Secretary of Deacons will preside.
 Should all three of these persons be absent, the Deacon present with the most tenure shall preside.

-D. All active members of the church shall be entitled to vote in the church conference, each member being entitled to one vote.
-Any voting member present may make motions, unless otherwise designated in these procedures and according to Robert’s Rules of Order, or discuss motions, upon recognition by the moderator.
+D. Only active members shall be entitled to vote in the church conference, each member present being entitled to one vote.
+Any voting member present may make motions, unless otherwise designated in these procedures and according to Robert’s Rules of Order Newly Revised 11th Edition, or discuss motions, upon recognition by the moderator.

 SECTION II.
 CALLED BUSINESS MEETINGS

-Conference will be scheduled by the Deacons and will be communicated in the bulletin and other means at least two (2) weeks prior to the Called Conference.
+A Called Conference will be scheduled by the Deacons and will be communicated in the bulletin and other means at least two (2) weeks prior to the Called Conference.
 The communication will specify date, time, and items to be discussed.
-The Called Conference will be limited only to the items which have been stated as needing discussions and resolution.
+The Called Conference will be limited only to the items which have been stated as needing discussion and resolution.

-B. Should there be a Called Conference which will follow the morning Worship Service, it will commence only after a five (5) minute break when the Worship Service has ended, thereby allowing those who wish to leave to do so.
+B. Should there be a Called Conference which will follow the morning Worship Service, it will commence only after a five (5) minute break when the Worship Service has ended, thereby allowing non-members and visitors to leave.

 Emergency Business Meetings may be called by the Pastor or the Deacon body or the Chairman of the Deacons for the purpose of transaction of emergency matters.
 An emergency is any event that needs action taken immediately such as fire, wind, and lightning damage, death of the pastor, etc.